White Pony Express' Cold Weather Project Delivers Warmth

 ‘Tis the season for “All of us taking care of all of us!"
 Winter is here and it’s the time of year when many of our unhoused and unsheltered Contra Costa neighbors need a warm-up.
 Problems of homelessness in our local communities are complicated, without one reason or one source, but there are simple ways to help this season through White Pony Express (WPE)’s Cold Weather Project.

 Founded as WPE’s Cold Weather Clothing Program in 2016, this Project now addresses winter needs beyond clothing and boots and includes winter necessities from tarps to sleeping bags with pads and even emergency backpacks.
 For many people in our County, just staying warm is their wish for the holidays.
 WPE’s goal is to bring more than 12,000 cold weather supplies and 500 emergency backpacks to comfort more than 3,000 people without homes this winter season.
+Donate now.

 Partnering to make wishes come true